KalleStoffers/Thesis_labjournal_KS/README.md

 ## Inviting collaborators:

 Once again, go back to your repository on Github.
 Navigate to '*Settings*'; click on '*Collaborators*', and invite the lectures of your course (e.g. JochemTolsma).
 After acceptance, the lecturers have access to you repository and can make contributions.
 This is not strictly necessary because the lectures can also clone your repository, file issues and make pull requests.
 But learning how to effectively collaborate via Git is somewhat beyond the scope of this course.

+## Clone the repository:

+In RStudio go to '*File', 'New Project', 'Version Control', 'Git'.* I create all my projects as subdirectory of "C:\\Github".

 ## Journal your work: